josh-helpert/elder-blog/docs/_posts/2021-04-22-data-syntax.md

   * PugJS, SASS, SQL are a good examples of mostly well-designed, cohesive, and fit-to-purpose language which maps very well to their domains
   * This becomes more difficult as the domains and use-cases become wider and general purpose.
 Elder attempts to get 90% of the terseness of most languages while still maintaining a general syntax.
 * Only allowing a single, or few, ways to model a problem can be useful as it removes certain choices the developers must make.
+    * Zig and Odin both constrain their syntax and semantics with the goal of providing only what is necessary for writing low-level, general purpose programs.
+They sacrifice some terseness for the sake of safety.
-* Since Elder syntax is defined in terms of it's data, it's often possible to define syntax that isn't meaningful for a domain
+* Since Elder syntax is defined in terms of it's data, it's often possible to define syntax that isn't meaningful to a domain.
-  * To combat this Elder allows domains to specify arbitrary rules that can run at comptime or runtime to constrain the syntax.
+  * To combat this Elder allows domains to specify arbitrary rules that can run at comptime or runtime to constrain the syntax (effectively a form of static analysis).
   * Sometimes defining orthogonal concepts to a domain can be useful as well.
-For example, logging is a cross-cutting concern across domains which must be handled everywhere.
-If we only allowed the syntax of a domain we could lose out on cross-cutting as domains become more complex.
-To constrain this, Elder provides tools to isolate syntax to specific domains and functionality (much like `private` in other languages but travels with data across the stack.
+    * For example, logging is a cross-cutting concern across domains which must be handled everywhere.
+If we only allowed the syntax of a domain we could lose some richness across domains.

 ## Summary